 Gear and Equipment Needed

 As noted above you will need an auger to cut through the ice.
 Once you have a decent sized hole you need a rod and reel.
 However not just any reel will do.

-Specially designed ice fishing reels are available that can withstand the elements.
+Specially designed ice fishing reels and ice fishing rods are available that can withstand the elements.
 Next up since you are going to be in possible frigid conditions, appropriate clothing is needed.

 Lastly, if conditions are especially cold, a shelter of will make your time fishing much more enjoyable.
 There are specially made ice fishing shelters that are insulated that will also stand up to strong winds.